Discrete Linear Groups containing Arithmetic Groups: Introduction

 \section{Introduction}

 In this paper, we study special cases of the following problem raised by Madhav Nori:

-\begin{problem} (Nori, 1983) If $H$ is a real algebraic subgroup of a real semi-simple algebraic group $G$, find sufficient conditions on $H$ and $G$ such that any Zariski dense subgroup $\Gamma $ of $G$ which intersects $H$ in a lattice in $H$, is itself a lattice in $G$. \end{problem}
+\begin{problem}[Nori, 1983] If $H$ is a real algebraic subgroup of a real semi-simple algebraic group $G$, find sufficient conditions on $H$ and $G$ such that any Zariski dense discrete subgroup $\Gamma $ of $G$ which intersects $H$ in a lattice in $H$, is itself a lattice in $G$. \end{problem}

-If the smaller group $H$ is a simple Lie group and has real rank strictly greater than one (then the larger group $G$ is also of real rank at least two), we do not know any example when the larger discrete group $\Gamma $ is not a lattice.
-The goal of the present paper is to study the following question, related to Nori's problem.
+Until recently, we did not know any example when the larger discrete subgroup $\G$ was not a lattice, but where the smaller group $H$ is a simple Lie group and has real rank strictly greater than one (then the larger group $G$ is also of real rank at least two).
+The recent work of Danciger, Gu\'eritaud and Kassel \cite{DGK} provides non-lattice discrete subgroups which contain smaller higher rank lattices.
+However, there do exist examples (as in the present paper) where the larger $\G$ is forced to be a lattice: the goal of the present paper (written in 2009) is to study the following question, related to Nori's problem.

-\begin{question} If a Zariski dense discrete subgroup of a simple non-compact Lie group $G$ intersects a simple non-compact Lie subgroup $H$ in a lattice, is the larger discrete group a lattice in the larger Lie group $G$? \end{question}
+\begin{question} If a Zariski dense discrete subgroup $\Gamma$ of a simple non-compact Lie group $G$ intersects a simple non-compact Lie subgroup $H$- of real rank at least two-in a lattice, is the larger discrete group $\Gamma$ a lattice in the larger Lie group $G$? \end{question}